 To our dance community:

 For the past 14 months, Dance Nova Scotia has been working tirelessly in an effort to deliver any pertinent information we can regarding COVID-19 and it's the effect on the dance community.
-We have continued to seek out and share links from national dance organizations, the federal government and provincial government that will be helpful to the dance community.
+We have continued to seek out and share links from national and provincial dance and service organizations, the federal and provincial governments that will be helpful to the dance community.

 Dance Nova Scotia will continue to populate this COVID-19 INFORMATION LINKS AND UPDATES webpage as our members and dance schools work collectively to participate in our provincial response to the Covid-19 pandemic.